 Think about how you plan to use your new swimming pool.
 If you’re just planning to lay around the pool and maybe take a dip once in awhile to cool off, then you obviously don’t need a large pool.
 On the other hand, if you’re planning to spend a lot of time in the water, it makes more sense to have extra space to move around.

-Finally, do you plan to install a diving board?
-If so you will not only require a deeper pool, but also a wider one so that people can’t accidentally dive into a wall.
-In fact, the minimum size for a pool with diving board installed may be a matter of law in your area.
+Want a diving board?
+If so, you will not only require a deeper pool, but also a wider one so that people can’t accidentally dive into a wall.
+In fact, due to the hazards diving boards pose, the minimum size for a pool with a diving board may be dictated by local law or your homeowners insurance policy.

 2. Who will be using the pool?

 If only adults will be using the pool, you may want to go with a greater average depth to maximize the amount of swimming area.
-For kids, you will likely want a shallow wading area where they can splash around.
-Also consider accessibility and whether everyone will be able to climb in and out of the pool via a ladder – if not, plan on a shallow end with steps or even a beach entry.
+For kids, you might want a shallow wading area where they can splash around.

 Besides who will be using the pool, think about how many.
 If you have a large family, you will obviously want a larger pool where everyone can spread out and do their own thing.
 Don’t forget that in addition to your family, you may have visitors dropping by to use the pool – in fact, you may find that a new pool attracts friends you never knew you had!